Merlin Book 1: The Lost Years: Plot

 There he meets Rhiannon, a girl who seeks his assistance in stopping the terrible blight which is now beginning to kill the forest she lives in.
 Emrys initially refuses, intent on discovering who he is and regaining the lost memories of his childhood, but when the two are attacked by goblins and Rhia tricks them into kidnapping her instead of him because he won't use his powers to save them both, he vows to save her.
 Along with a dwarf-sized giant, Shim, Emrys sets out to the Shrouded Castle to rescue her.

 He learns, from a wise bard named Cairpre, that Branwen really was his mother, but her real name is Elen.
 He also learns his father serves the king and was turned evil by the troublesome Rhita Gawr, a spirit who wants to control Fincayra before moving on to Earth.
 Cairpre suggests that he visit the dangerous wagerer Domnu, who may be able to help them reach the castle.
 Emrys plays her game and wagers the only thing of value he has, the Galator, which he has since learned is the one treasure King Stangmar, under the control of Rhita Gawr, doesn't have, and it is more powerful than all the treasures he does.
 Domnu shrinks him and Shim to allow them to fly on the back of Trouble, Emrys' merlin (bird), to the castle, where he realizes that his own father is the king who has made a deal to kill him for the safety of his mother in a deal made with Rhita Gawr.

 With the help of his friends, Emrys completes a prophecy from ancient times and destroys the castle and the hold that Rhita Gawr has on Fincayra.
 Both Trouble and Shim sacrifice themselves, the former by attacking Gawr and pushing him back into the otherworld, and the second by throwing himself into the Cauldron of Death.
-But because he went in willingly, Shim destroys the Caldron and grows to his true size as a giant.
+But because he went in willingly, Shim destroys the Cauldron and grows to his true size as a giant.
 Stangmar, the king is locked up.